Level 3 Apprenticeship Standard in Advanced Carpentry & Joinery

 Free

-Units include:
+Units will include:

-- working safely and pro-actively in the application of good health and safety practice
+- working safely and proactively in the application of good health and safety practice

-- understanding the programme and work schedule and planning work accordingly
+- understanding the programme and work schedule, and planning work accordingly

 - developing and maintaining good working relationships with managers, supervisors and colleagues